frontenddogma/web-development-glossary/manuscript/d.md

 Documentation
 : A set of documents provided on paper, or online, or on digital or analog media.
 Examples are user guides, white papers, on-line help, quick-reference guides.
 Paper or hard-copy documentation has become less common.&nbsp;[†](#w-documentation)

+Dojo
+: A modular JavaScript library (or, more specifically, JavaScript toolkit) designed to ease the rapid development of cross-platform, JavaScript-based applications and web sites.
+Dojo was first released in 2004.&nbsp;[†](#w-dojo) ℹ︎&nbsp;[dojotoolkit.org](https://dojotoolkit.org/)

 DOM
 : → Document Object Model